2015 (10) TMI 2311 - KARNATAKA HIGH COURT

 COMMISSIONER OF INCOME TAX &INCOME TAX OFFICER Versus M/s HINDUSTAN LEVER LTD

 TDS deduction u/s 194B - Prize money given in kind Assessee in default u/s 201 - Held that - it is clear that provisions of Section 194B does not provide for deduction of tax at source where the winnings are wholly in kind and it simply puts a responsibility to ensure payment of tax, where winnings is wholly in kind.
-In the present case, admittedly, the winnings was wholly in kind. - Decided in favor of assessee.
-BR BR Proceedings u/s 201 - Held .....
+In the present case, admittedly, the winnings was wholly in kind. - Decided in favor of assessee. - Proceedings u/s 201 - Held that - the conjoint reading of Section 201 and Section 194B would show that the person responsible to deduct tax at source, if he either fails to deduct o ....... - .......

 2012 (9) TMI 158 - PUNJAB AND HARYANA HIGH COURT